 Parents of multiples might take this for granted, of course.
 But what about parents of different-aged siblings?
 Many are realizing they do not need to bump the first sibling out of the way for the new arrival.
 Tandem nursing can make the transition easier on mama and the children.
 It can also strengthen the sibling bond.

 I conceived soon after my daughter's 1st birthday.
-As with most health-focused parents, I did not think 1 year was old enough to be weaned from human milk.
+As with most health-focused parents, I did not think one year was old enough to be weaned from human milk.
 In fact, I did not want to wean my daughter at all.
 (This is called Child Led Weaning).

 After my son was born, she was absolutely amazed at the new milk.
 And I was grateful for an experienced, efficient toddler during the engorgement period!
 But the most precious part of it all was watching my two children love and accept each other while nursing.